 HD: 8 AC: -1 Move: 240’ Morale: 12 Attack: Weapon (see below) x 2 and Wing Bursts or Brazen Exultation

 Wing Bursts: Every creature in a 20’ radius must save vs. breath weapon or take 1d6 damage as the Seraph’s wings release bolts of fiery energy that rain down around them.

 Brazen Exultation: The seraph brings their song to a sublime crescendo, which releases the pure celestial energy sealed within their body.
-The effect functions as a fireball spell cast by an 8th-level MU, but with a radius of 60’ centered on the seraph.
-The seraph can only do this once per day, and only in a moment of desperation.
+The effect functions as a fireball spell cast by an 8th-level MU centered on the seraph with a radius of 60'.
+The seraph can do this once per day, only in a moment of desperation.

 Lightning sword +2.
 1d8+2 damage.
-Bolts of lightning leap from the blade on a successful attack, causing everyone within 10’ of the target to save vs. spells or take 1d6 damage.
-Once per week, the sword can be raised toward the heavens to call forth a bolt of lightning anywhere within 240’, dealing 5d6 points of damage to creatures within 10’ of the bolt, save vs. spells for half.
+Bolts of lightning leap from the blade on a successful attack, causing enemies within 10’ of the target to save vs. spells or take 1d6 damage.
+Once per week, the sword can be raised toward the heavens to call forth a bolt of lightning anywhere within 240’, dealing 6d6 points of damage to creatures within 20’ of the bolt, save vs. spells for half.

 Flaming lance +1.
 1d10 damage, range 20’.
 Once per turn, the wielder can forgo attacking for one round to charge the lance.
 The next round, the lance can release a 60’ jet of flame that deals 3d8 damage to everything in its path, save vs. spells for half.

 Radiant javelin +1.
 1d6+1 damage, range 40’/80’/120’.
 Turns into a beam of light when thrown, returning to the thrower once it meets its destination (so functionally instantaneously).
 Can be thrown by either hand with equal ease.